rochdev/angular-polymerize/README.md

 ## Usage

-By default, all existing Polymer elements are automatically registered as AngularJS directives, which means you can use them as any other AngularJS directive:
+By default, all custom elements are automatically registered as AngularJS directives, which means you can use them as any other AngularJS directive:

 ```html
 <paper-input value="val" on-change="onChange(val)">
 ```

+Please note that for this to work, Polymerize must be loaded before Polymer.

 ## Advanced configuration